learn-co-curriculum/find-first-duplicate/README.md

 Output: -1
 ```

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some
+languages where you can pseudocode, explain your solution and code.

-## Before you start coding:
+## Before you start coding

 1. Rewrite the problem in your own words
 2. Validate that you understand the problem